SM Foundation renovates Tacloban City Hospital

 The Foundation is also active in conducting medical missions in Yolanda-stricken areas.
 The residents are provided free medical services such as check-ups and consultations, medicines, laboratory procedures such as chest x-ray, ECG examination, urinalysis, as well as dental check-ups and tooth extraction.

 Likewise, the Foundation will continue its renovation projects in partnership with the BDO Foundation through the repairs of 10 new rural health centers for this year, namely: Tolosa Rural Health Unit, Leyte; Western Samar Rural Health Unit, Basey; Ajuy Rural Health Unit, Iloilo; Northern Cebu Rural Health Unit, Bogo City, Cebu; Capiz Rural Health Unit; Aklan Rural Health Unit; Antique Rural Health Unit; Zamboanga Rural Health Unit; Butuan Rural Health Unit, Agusan del Norte; and La Trinidad Health Unit, Benguet.

-For school year 2014-15, the Foundation welcomed 322 new scholars.
-These include an additional 100 scholars from Tacloban City and its neighboring areas in Visayas who are survivors of Typhoon Yolanda.
+For the school year 2014-15, the Foundation welcomed 322 new scholars.
+These include an additional 100 scholars from Tacloban City and its neighboring areas in the Visayas who are survivors of Typhoon Yolanda.

 About SM Foundation